fortunejs/fortune/README.md

 - Application-level denormalized inverse relationships, handled internally when calling `request`.
 - Dereferencing relationships per request via `include`.
 - Core-supported extensibility including transactions, update operators, transforms, custom querying.
-- *Isomorphic*, backed by IndexedDB in web browsers.
+- *Isomorphic*, backed by IndexedDB in web browsers, including a built-in wire protocol for data synchronization.
 - **No** architectural decisions such as MVC, et al.
 - **No** coupling with network protocol.
 Although a `http` listener is included for Node.js, it's optional to use.
 - **No** routing in core, this may be handled by the `Serializer` implementation, or externally, or not at all.